 He angitūtanga: The opportunity

-In addition to being a global city with stunning scenery, wonderful beaches and sub-tropical islands, Auckland is a city with one of the most progressive zoos in the world.
-Here, wildlife conservation sits at the very heart of what we do.
+Auckland is a global city with stunning scenery, wonderful beaches and sub-tropical islands.
+It is also a city with one of the most progressive zoos in the world.
+At Auckland Zoo, wildlife conservation and environmental sustainability is at the very heart of what we do.

-At Auckland Zoo we bring people together to build a future for wildlife.
-We do this by demonstrating care for wildlife, inspiring our visitors to value wildlife, helping to conserve wildlife in the wild and building a high performance organisation.
+Our mission is “to bring people together to build a future for wildlife” and we do this by demonstrating exceptional care for wildlife, inspiring our visitors to value wildlife, conserving wildlife in the wild and building a high-performance organisation.

 He kōrero mōu: About you

-- Extensive knowledge and understanding of intensive species management, zoo collection planning and wildlife conservation
+- Demonstrable knowledge of intensive species management and animal collection planning

-- Demonstrable familiarity with the aims and activities of recognised conservation bodies such as the International Union for Conservation of Nature, Conservation Planning Specialist Group and New Zealand Department of Conservation
+- Demonstrable familiarity with the aims and activities of recognised conservation bodies such as the IUCN, CPSG and NZ Department of Conservation.

 Ngā āhuatanga kei a mātou: What we offer

-This is simply a unique career opportunity in a unique environment.
-For the right creative and committed individual, this will be your dream job
+For the right talented and committed individual, this will be your dream job.

-Auckland Council is an equal opportunity employer (EOE) and we are committed to providing a working environment that embraces and values diversity and inclusion.
+Regional Facilities Auckland is a council controlled organisation, part of Auckland Council and an equal opportunity employer (EOE) and we are committed to providing a working environment that embraces and values diversity and inclusion.
 If you have any support or access requirements, we encourage you to advise us at the time of application to assist you through the recruitment process.